-- a.
-Quality CPR - Control external bleeding using direct pressure, pressure dressings, hemostatic dressings and/or a tourniquet; wound care with dressings and bandages - c.
+- d.
+Control external bleeding using direct pressure, pressure dressings, hemostatic dressings and/or a tourniquet; wound/burn care with dressings and bandages - e.
 Use an AED if available pending an ALS response.
-AEDs are required on BLS vehicles or BLS MedEngines included in the EMS System plan. - d.
-Application of 3-5 leads for ECG rhythm analysis - e.
-12L ECG acquisition & transmission/submission to OLMC - f.
+AEDs are required on BLS vehicles or BLS MedEngines included in the EMS System plan.

+EMS Personnel who have successfully completed a Department-approved course in automated external defibrillator operation and who are functioning within a Department-approved EMS System may use an automated external defibrillator according to the standards of performance and conduct prescribed by the Department in this Part, and the requirements of the EMS System in which they practice, as contained in the approved Program Plan for that System.
+(Section 3.55(a-5) of the Act) - f.
+Application of 3-5 leads for ECG rhythm analysis - g.
+12L ECG acquisition & transmission/submission to OLMC if available - h.
 They may not perform venous access but they may assist in preparing the IV solution and priming the tubing under the supervision of a paramedic.